 - Neurovascular Injury & Repair

+Additionally, a PI Chalk Talk provides an opportunity for faculty members to get feedback from peers on planned grant submissions and research portfolios.
 Research groups typically meet monthly during the academic year, with presentations by faculty or lab members in a lab meeting format.
-In addition, the Neurodegeneration group offers a monthly PI Chalk Talk.
 Presenters in all of these groups can be from outside Hope Center labs.

 Monday Noon Seminars